Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 4. shipwrecked (3 times), 2 Cor.
 11:25

-Some of these are recorded in Acts, but not all of them.
+Some of these are recorded in Acts, but not most of them.
 In reality we know so little of the first century church.
-Paul had paid the price to speak the gospel (cf. 2 Cor.
+Paul had paid a high price to speak the gospel (cf. 2 Cor.
 4:7-12; 6:3-10!

 The rabbis later codified that it had to be one less than forty strokes (i.e., the maximum number, cf Josephus, Antiq.
 4:8:21,23).
 They specified that so many hits be done on the back and on the front, left and right shoulders (cf. Maccoth 3:10ff).